Power Transformations of Relative Count Data as a Shrinkage Problem: Preliminaries

 where $B$ denotes the multivariate beta function.
 (For clarity, we give a short derivation for $p(\boldsymbol{r}\mid\boldsymbol{\alpha})$ in the Appendix.)
 With these expressions, the posterior simplifies to

-We can see here the well-known result that the posterior is obtained from the likelihood by simply adding the conjugate prior parameters as pseudo counts to the respective event counts and then renormalizing.\\ This observation suggests that we can maximize the posterior similarly to the likelihood by minimizing a certain KL divergence.
-Indeed, if we define our estimator to be the expected value of $\boldsymbol{q}$ under its posterior
+We can see here the {widely-used result} that the posterior is obtained from the likelihood by simply adding the conjugate prior parameters as pseudo counts to the respective event counts and then renormalizing.